 Plan your study

-- To help choose your courses, go to your program page and refer to the 'What will I study?' tab.
+To help choose your courses go to Courses and programs and select your degree and go to the 'What will I study?' tab (in the top menu).
 This is where your program structure and program requirements are listed.
 You must complete the courses and requirements listed in order to successfully complete your degree program.
+This includes any majors and/or minors and if you have any post-admission requirements.

-- If you have not received any course credit from previous study, enrol into your courses in the order shown in your recommended study sequence.
-Remember, 3-4 courses is full-time study, 1-2 courses is part-time.
-Keep in mind, studying less than four courses per study period will extend the normal duration of your program.
+If you have not received any course credit from previous study, enrol in your courses in the order shown in your recommended study sequence (3-4 courses is full-time, 1-2 courses is part-time).
+Keep in mind studying less than four courses per study period will extend the normal duration of your program.

 - If you have received course credit from previous studies, refer to the Planning your study page to identify your remaining courses.
 Use your recommended study sequence to guide the order in which you enrol into your remaining courses.